aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/insert-and-append-documents/_index.md

 ﻿---
 title: Insert and Append Documents
-description: "Aspose.Words for C++ enables you to combine documents into one: insert or append a document into a new or existing one using find and replace, merge field, bookmark, or simply at the document end."
+description: "Aspose.Words for C++ allows you to combine documents into one: insert or append a document into a new or existing one using find and replace, merge field, bookmark, or simply at the document end."
 type: docs
 aliases:
  - /cpp/join-and-appending-documents/